Popular Q&A: Curiosities

 Posted By Robyn Hughes, ND

 Every set of feet is unique!
 Among the many possible foot characteristics that vary from person to person are: arch height, foot and toe width, and foot and toe length.
-Some people (probably somewhere between 20-30 percent of the population) possess an index toe (i.e., second toe) that is longer than the big...
+Some people (probably somewhere between 20-30 percent of the population) possess an index toe (i.e., second toe) that is longer than the big toe.
+This is known as Morton’s toe, and it is hereditary.
+In most cases, the index toe...
 Read more

 Why Has My Shoe Size Increased Since Switching to Wide Toe Box Minimalist Footwear?